cooperchris17/semantic_expansion_verbs_vmf/README.md

 python phase6a_extract_collocations.py --csv JEFLL_ten_verbs.csv --verbs take make like
 ```

-Where the κ analysis asks how widely each verb's contextual vectors are spread, this
+Where the κ phases measure how widely each verb's vectors are spread, this one asks
-phase asks what that spread consists of in surface terms. `phase6a` parses every
+what that spread consists of in surface terms. `phase6a` relies on `shared_utils.py`
-sentence with spaCy and assigns each target verb occurrence a single complementation
+for the data loading and spaCy parsing, then assigns each verb occurrence a single
-category, so that `take part`, `take to swim`, `take off` and an intransitive `take`
+complementation category, so `take part`, `take to swim` and `take off` are counted
-are counted separately rather than collapsed.
-Antecedents of object-gap relative
+separately rather than collapsed.
+Outputs: `output/constructions_all.csv`,
-clauses ("the bread that I make") are recovered as noun objects instead of being lost
-as pronouns, and coordinated nouns ("rice and bread") are counted in the collocate
-table without inflating the category totals.

-Outputs: `output/constructions_all.csv`, `output/category_summary.csv`,
-`output/relativization_summary.csv`, and `output/extract_constructions.xlsx` with
+`output/category_summary.csv`, `output/relativization_summary.csv`, and
+`output/extract_constructions.xlsx` (sheets `raw_all`, `category_summary`,
-sheets `raw_all`, `category_summary`, `noun_collocates`, `verbal_complements`, and
+`noun_collocates`, `verbal_complements`, `relativization_summary`).
-`relativization_summary`.

-`phase6b_collocation_analysis.ipynb` is the analysis that was actually run over that
-workbook for the study, kept as a notebook because the reasoning is exploratory rather
-than a fixed figure script.
-It plots each verb's category share across the three
+`phase6b_collocation_analysis.ipynb` reads that workbook: category share by level,
-levels, ranks collocates by how much their share shifts between A1 and B1+, prints
+collocates ranked by how far their share shifts between A1 and B1+, sampled example
-sampled example sentences for the collocates that move most, checks how far a
-collocate is driven by essay topic rather than proficiency, and computes HD-D over the
+sentences, topic breakdowns, and HD-D over the collocate lists.
-collocate lists as a sample-size-independent diversity measure.
-Run the cells in order;
-it reads the workbook and writes nothing.

 ## Common options